 The FY2019 version of the IRCI Brochure, which illustrates the latest research projects with various pictures, was published in English and Japanese.
 It has been distributed to UNESCO headquarters, local offices, Category 2 Centres, and the National commissions for UNESCO in each country, as well as to research institutes and universities, both at home and abroad.
 In addition, IRCI regularly updates its mobile friendly website and frequently releases new information regarding its research activities and ICH.
-Further, IRCl published the following publications in FY2019 to disseminate information and the results of its activities.
+Further, IRCI published the following publications in FY2020 to disseminate information and the results of its activities.

-- 1. Brochure of IRCI (Japanese and English) - 2.
-Proceedings of International Researchers Forum: Perspective of Research for Intangible Cultural Heritage towards a Sustainable Society - 3.
-Project Report on "ICH's contribution towards SDGs" project (English) (PDF) - 4.
-Guidelines for "ICH's contribution towards SDGs" project for non-formal education in the Philippines (2nd edition, English) - 5.
-Guidelines for "ICH's contribution towards SDGs" project for formal education in Viet Nam (2nd edition, Vietnamese)
+- 1. Guidelines for "ICH's contribution towards SDGs" project for formal education in Vietnam (English) - 2.
+Guidelines for "ICH's contribution towards SDGs" project for non-formal education in the Philippines (Subanen) - 3.
+Project report on "ICH's contribution towards SDGs" project (English) (PDF only) - 4.
+Project report on "Study of Emergency Protection of ICH in Conflict-Affected Countries in Asia" (English) (PDF only)